 Sunrise is the most beautiful to watch.
-Not only it has many health benefits but it reminds us of the creator and the nature around us.
-You can hear birds chirping on trees and bright colours in sky which brings joy into your mundane life.
-Your soul fills with romance and happiness at the beginning of new day in your life and also it is all free to watch a sunrise.
-If you are interested in bringing some charm and relaxation to your mind then you can watch the beautiful sunrise at the following five best places in Melbourne.
+Not only does it have many health benefits, but it reminds us of the creator and the nature around us.
+You can hear birds chirping in the trees and see bright colors in the sky, bringing joy into your mundane life.
+Your soul fills with romance and happiness at the beginning of a new day in your life, and it is all free to watch a sunrise.
+If you are interested in bringing some charm and relaxation to your mind, you can watch the beautiful sunrise at the following five best places in Melbourne.

 The Twelve Apostles

 Located on the scenic Great Ocean Road, four hours from Melbourne, the Twelve Apostles is a group of limestone stacks formed by erosion over millions of years.
 Today, there are only eight towers left standing.
 The lookout and walkways are open 365 days a year, and depending on the time of day you visit, a new scene awaits.
 Arrive before dawn and watch as the windswept coast is bathed in pastel light, before making your way down Gibson’s Steps to see the penguins scatter into the ocean.
-It is one of the most spectacular point on Victoria’s coastline, the Twelve Apostles attracts 1.2 million visitors annually many of whom choose to visit the site at dusk or dawn.
+One of the most spectacular points on Victoria’s coastline, the Twelve Apostles attracts 1.2 million visitors annually, many of whom choose to visit the site at dusk or dawn.

 Brighton Beach